-As students may not learn at the same pace, additional opportunities to demonstrate mastery are sometimes given.
+As students may not learn at the same pace, retests and additional opportunities to demonstrate mastery are sometimes given.
 The goal is to measure the student's progress toward objective mastery.
-Therefore, the grade or data taken for reassessment should reflect the full level of mastery of that standard over a given time period within the current 9 weeks.
+Therefore, the grade or data taken for retests/reassessment should reflect the full level of mastery of that standard.

-Given the number of TEKS required in each course, it is not possible to reassess every skill.
+Given the number of TEKS required in each course, it is not possible to retest/reassess every skill.
 Grade levels have identified essential standards that students must master in order to be prepared for the next grade level, other content areas, and in general life application.
 Students are given continued opportunity to learn and demonstrate mastery on those standards.